Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Third-Party Liability Claims for Workplace Accidents in Ohio

-If you’ve suffered a work-related injury, you may believe that workers’ compensation is the only financial resource you have to pay for your losses.
+You may believe that workers’ compensation is the only financial resource you have to pay for your losses.
 This may not be the case because, in addition to a workers’ compensation claim, you may also have a valid third-party claim.

 Since work injuries and third-party liability are common, it’s important to consult a highly skilled work-injury attorney from Kisling, Nestico, & Redick to determine whether you can sue a third party for compensation.

 In work injury situations, third-party claims refer to lawsuits against non-employers who are responsible for injuries that occur at work.
-While workers’ compensation may cover your medical bills and a portion of your lost wages and loss in earning capacity, a third-party claim can provide you with a settlement to pay for other losses such as pain and suffering, emotional distress, and a decrease of enjoyment of life.
+While workers’ compensation may cover your medical bills and a portion of your lost wages and loss in earning capacity, a third-party claim can provide you with a settlement to pay for other losses such as pain and suffering, emotional distress, and a decrease in enjoyment of life.

-Examples of Third-Party Claims
+Examples of Third-Party Work Injury Claims

-At Kisling, Nestico & Redick, we work with many clients who have been injured on the job and are able to sue a third-party because the other party is at least partially responsible for their injury.
+At Kisling, Nestico & Redick, we work with many clients who have been injured on the job and are able to sue a third party because the other party is at least partially responsible for their injury.
 Several examples of third-party claims include:

-A claim against the manufacturer of a defective vehicle, machine, or tool that hurt you while you were working
+- A claim against the manufacturer of a defective vehicle, machine, or tool that hurt you while you were working

-A claim against a landlord who failed to keep their premises safe and free of hazards, causing you to injure yourself while on the job
+- A claim against a landlord who failed to keep their premises safe and free of hazards, causing you to injure yourself while on the job

 - A claim against an outside vendor or contractor who was performing work on your job site and hurt you

-A claim against the owner of a dog who attacked you while you were working
+- A claim against the owner of a dog who attacked you while you were working

-A claim against a co-worker whose actions of assault led to your injury at work
+- A claim against a co-worker whose actions of assault led to your injury at work

 How to Establish Third-Party Liability

-Workers’ compensation is a no fault system, meaning it doesn’t matter if your employer’s negligent acts prompted your work injury.
+Workers’ compensation is a no-fault system, meaning it doesn’t matter if your employer’s negligent acts prompted your work injury.
 It was designed to protect employers from costly and time-consuming lawsuits.
-That being said, if your goal is to receive these benefits, you simply have to prove that you were injured on the job.
+If your goal is to receive these benefits, you simply have to prove that you were injured on the job.

-However, to recover a settlement in a third-party claim, you must use evidence and testimony to demonstrate that an accident did occur, the third-party that caused the accident was unreasonable or failed to take a reasonable action, your injury was serious enough for you to be eligible for compensation, and your injuries were caused by the accident.
+However, to recover a settlement in a third-party claim, you must use evidence and testimony to demonstrate that an accident did occur, the third-party that caused the accident was unreasonable or failed to take reasonable action, and your injury was serious enough for you to be eligible for compensation, and your injuries were caused by the accident.

-Why Hire a Work Injury Attorney At Kisling, Nestico & Redick
+Why Hire a Work Injury Attorney At KNR

 Our attorneys have extensive experience handling workers’ compensation claims and third-party claims to ensure our clients secure the maximum compensation to which they may be entitled.
-We can establish third-party liability and ensure all of your rights are protected.
+We can establish third-party liability and ensure all your rights are protected.

 Since establishing third-party liability is challenging, it’s vital to contact Kisling, Nestico & Redick if you think the negligent actions of a third party contributed to your work injury.
 We have work injury attorneys in offices all around Ohio, including Cleveland, Columbus, Akron, and many more.